 Check for Leaks Using Your Water Meter

-Watch this video to see how to detect a leak on your property by using your water meter:
+Watch these videos to see how to detect a leak on your property by using your water meter:

 Costs of Water Leaks

 Below is an estimate of what your water leak could be costing you.

 |A dripping tap||57||1,710||20,805||$23.02|

 0.8 mm (1/32 in.) hole in pipe

 1.6 mm (1/16 in.) hole in pipe

 |3.2 mm (1/8 in.) hole in pipe||14,407||432,210||5,258,555||$5,818.59|